Timing Belt Service

 Please take a few moments and watch one of our videos below to visually understand the importance of having the timing belt replaced on your car.

 What a timing belt change costs

-Here at Chuck’s, depending on the make and model of your vehicle, changing your timing belt will usually run between $200 and $700.
+Here at Chuck’s, depending on the make and model of your vehicle, changing your timing may also include a waterpump replacement at the same time.
 But when you compare replacing your aging timing belt to the cost of repairing a damaged engine (frequently upward of $3,000), the decision is a no-brainer: replace your timing belt before it breaks and sabotages your engine.
 Remember, if your water pump is driven by your timing belt, it’s important to replace while changing your timing belt.

 I took my car in for a timing belt change after calling around getting quotes.
 I went with Chuck's because the quote was right in line with everyone else, and the two people I talked to on the phone sounded nice and friendly.
 Once they got into my engine, they found other stuff that needed attention.
 I asked questions and they explained things thoroughly and in a way I could understand.
 I couldn't pick up the car right away, but the manager gladly came over to the shop after hours to get my car back to me.
 He went over the work in detail.
 It felt good to take my car for service there.
 Also, the bill is really easy to read.
 It's typed and clear.
 I'll never wonder 'what exactly was done here?', when I look back on old car repair receipts.
 Definitely going back!